Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

 Whenever possible, I love to connect with the chefs of the restaurants I visit.
 The day I visited, I had a chat with Trey Tench, Chef de Cuisine at the Bar at Willett.
 Chef Trench was so kind to share the egg salad sandwich recipe.

-If you ever plan to visit the Bourbon Trail in Kentucky the Willett distillery is a must-see experience.
-The bar gives you the opportunity to sip truly amazing whiskeys, all served with that special Southern hospitality.
+If you ever plan to visit the Bourbon Trail in Kentucky, the Willett Distillery is a must-see experience.
+The bar gives you the opportunity to sip truly amazing bourbons, all served with that special Southern hospitality.
 As a bonus, it’s obvious that the chef is challenging the status of bar food by providing innovative, exceptional food.

 Egg Salad Sandwich

-Take advantage of the nutritional yeast’s flavor and benefits by using it as a seasoning.
+Take advantage of nutritional yeast’s flavor and benefits by using it as a seasoning.

 Sprinkle it on top of a mixed green salad, soups, casseroles, or warm pasta dishes